The Consequences of Digitalising Collective Memory in China: Contesting the Curating State

 Frederik Schmitz is a Research Fellow and PhD candidate at the University of Bonn.
 He is doing research on legitimacy and the use of history in China.

-Dr. Maximilian Mayer is a Junior Professor of International Relations and Global Politics of Technology at the University of Bonn.
+Jun-Prof. Dr. Maximilian Mayer is a Junior Professor of International Relations and Global Politics of Technology at the University of Bonn.
 His research interests include the global politics of science, innovation, and technology; China’s foreign and energy policy; global energy and climate politics; theories of International Relations.

 Discussant

 Dr. Sandra Gilgan leads the Bonn Research Alliance (BORA) of the University of Bonn.
-As a cultural scientist with expertise on China, Her interests include Confucianism, ‘utopian thinking’, ‘utopia as method’, and ‘plural sustainabilities’.
+As a cultural scientist with expertise on China, her interests include Confucianism, ‘utopian thinking’, ‘utopia as method’, and ‘plural sustainabilities’.

 Join us at the Global Heritage Lab at P26 or online